ericwang210000/Morphalyzer/README.md

 **Morphalyzer** is a project designed to detect AI-generated images using a hybrid approach combining pixel-level CNN classifiers and file-level forensic features.

+# Purpose

+The accelerated advancement of generative AI models — particularly those capable of synthesizing hyper-realistic imagery — has introduced powerful creative tools, but also serious risks.
+Models like StyleGAN, Midjourney, and Stable Diffusion can produce facial composites and visual artworks that are indistinguishable from real content to the human eye.
+These images are frequently constructed using datasets scraped from public web sources, raising concerns of plagiarism, unconsented likeness reproduction, and unauthorized use of artistic style.

+With the release of *4o Image Generation* by OpenAI (25 March, 2025), proliferation of such content across social media, marketplaces, and misinformation pipelines has triggered a pressing need for robust detection systems.
+While many current detectors focus on surface-level visual cues, adversarial improvements in diffusion models and GANs have made purely pixel-based detection brittle.
+At the same time, artifacts embedded at the file or compression level often remain underutilized, despite their forensic value.

+**Morphalyzer** is designed in direct response to this threat landscape — leveraging both pixel-level patterns and file-level forensics in a unified model to combat the growing indistinguishability of synthetic media.

 # Project Goals

 **Phase 1** focuses on building a binary image classifier using pixel data.
 The goal is to distinguish between real and AI-generated facial images (e.g., CelebA vs. ThisPersonDoesNotExist).
 Later phases will incorporate non-pixel features such as metadata and byte-level compression traces.
 In this phase, pre-processed images will be used to train, validate and test (70/15/15) the model.
 Training will be done using the Adam optimizer with an inital learning rate of 0.001.
 This will act as the base architecture.